 - 51,000 transactions with no financial impact, or general inquiries

 - 35,500 transactions waiting to be closed for which employees have already received payment

 Financial transactions beyond the Pay Centre’s normal workload since 2018

 95% is the

 Details on percentage of transactions processed within service standards

-Public Services and Procurement Canada prioritizes cases that can have a large impact on an employees pay.
-For example, in 2020, parental and disability leaves were processed within service standards 99% of the time on average (as of December 2020).
+Public Services and Procurement Canada prioritizes cases that have a large impact on an employee’s pay.
+For example, in 2021, parental and disability leave was processed within service standards 99% of the time on average.